 We still don’t understand why everybody here seems to enjoy mixing drinks.
 They mix cola with orange soft drink, they mix sprite with beer, they mix apple juice with sparkling water and they love it.
 We still don’t understand the reason behind it even though we heard hundreds of explanations about why this is so much better than regular drinks.

 Garbage is something serious here.
-Everything that you thrown away needs to be neatly organized in the proper recycled bin.
+Everything that you threw away needs to be neatly organized in the properly recycled bin.
 Every bottle will be recycled once you go to the supermarket and you will receive some coins for it.
 During large gatherings of people, you can see some guy pushing a supermarket cart collecting bottles to be recycled for some serious money.

-German Popular music is called schlager and everybody says they hate it.
-But they know every song, every singer and they seem to enjoy singing it when they are drunk.
-Schlager sounds like the seventies never ended and we say this in a really bad way.
+German Popular music is called Schlager, and everybody says they hate it.
+But people in Berlin know every song, every singer and they seem to enjoy singing it when they are drunk.
+Schlager sounds like the seventies never ended and we say this in a really awful way.

 They take their online privacy seriously.
-Most of the people we know here use fake names on facebook and we know a few of them that even refuse to join the service.
+Most of the people we know here use fake names on facebook, and we are aware of a few of them that even refuse to join the service.

-As you can see, we learned a lot about germans, about Berlin, about Germany and about ourselves during this days living here.
+As you can see, we learned a lot about Germans, about Berlin, about Germany and ourselves during these days living here.
 We learned even more about ourselves during this time.
-Right now, we are looking forward to see what the next a thousand days will bring us.
+Right now, we are looking forward to seeing what the next a thousand days will bring us.